You need permission to scatter ashes if you wish to do it on someone else’s land.

 Here is what the Ben Nevis Partnerships says: “While no attempt will be made to dissuade anyone from scattering human ashes on Ben Nevis, you should try to choose an area away from the summit cairn, and also away from the north face on which a number of alpine plants struggle to survive.”

-Royal Parks – states: “We would prefer that you don’t.
-These remains contain high levels of minerals and other elements which, over time, can sterilise the soil and leach into watercourses, disrupting the delicate natural balance.”
+States: “We would prefer that you don’t.
+These remains contain high levels of minerals and other elements.
+This, over time, can sterilise the soil and leach into watercourses.
+This disrupts the delicate natural balance.”

 Note: we have a lot more information different places – see our blog post on location